grafana/jsonnet-libs/supabase-mixin/README.md

 # SupaBase Mixin

-The SupaBase mixin is a set of configurable Grafana dashboard.
+The SupaBase mixin is a configurable Grafana dashboard.

 The SupaBase mixin contains the following dashboards: